digiaiiris/tuntilukkarihelp/README.md

 # Development Roadmap

-## v3
+## v5

 Usability:
-- User options to save changes manually instead of applying them automatically
+- Major rework: Users can enter and submit hours of the whole calendar weeks instead of only today
+- Indicate work entries sent back from approval along with their review comments
 - Work entry deletion can be undone
 - Helpful hints in the UI pointing to corresponding documentation chapters

-Other:
-- Encrypt cache data on browser's local storage to protect corporate data on shared or home computers

-## v4

-Usability:
-- Major rework: Users can enter and submit hours of the whole calendar weeks instead of only today
-- Indicate work entries sent back from approval along with their review comments

 Jira integration:
 - The user can configure unlimited Jira instances to integrate with